xXJSONDeruloXx/decky-lsfg-vk/README.md

   <img src="https://img.youtube.com/vi/0KCXxhD-Y8s/0.jpg" alt="Demo & Install Tutorial" width="400"/>
 </a>

-A Decky plugin that streamlines the installation of **lsfg-vk** ([Lossless Scaling Frame Generation Vulkan layer](https://github.com/PancakeTAS/lsfg-vk)) on Steam Deck, allowing you to use the Lossless Scaling app on Linux.

 ## What is this?

-This plugin automates the installation of lsfg-vk, a compatibility layer that allows the Windows-only [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) app to work on Linux systems like Steam Deck.
-Lossless Scaling provides frame generation and upscaling features for games.
+A Decky plugin that streamlines the installation of **lsfg-vk** ([Lossless Scaling Frame Generation Vulkan layer](https://github.com/PancakeTAS/lsfg-vk)) on Steam Deck, allowing you to use the Lossless Scaling features on Linux with a controller friendly UI in SteamOS or Bazzite.

 ## Installation

-### Manual Installation (Current Method)
-**Note:** This plugin is not yet available on the Decky Plugin Store.
+**Note:** This plugin is not yet available on the Decky Plugin Store, it is in an experimental state, and likely to change drastically pending a full store release.

 1. **Download the plugin** from the [latest release](https://github.com/xXJSONDeruloXx/decky-lossless-scaling-vk/releases/tag/Latest)
    - Download the "Lossless Scaling.zip" file to your Steam Deck